-Create reuseable Zero Trust rules · Cloudflare for Teams documentation
+Create reuseable Zero Trust rules

 AND operators.

-You can set a group to be the default for your Cloudflare for Teams account.
+You can set a group to be the default for your Zero Trust account.
 Any new policy that you create will, by default, include that group as its basic rule.
 To make an existing group the default, click Edit.
 To create a new group as the default, click Add a Group.

 This example creates a new default group which will allow anyone with an